Productivity paradox: Little productivity benefit from IT in manufacturing

+This empirical evidence indicates that in certain industrial contexts, observed increases in labor productivity may not reflect an expansion in total output, but rather a contraction of the workforce.
+This trend is mirrored in other high-tech sectors.
+For example, it is estimated that up to half of the growth in U.S. healthcare spending can be attributed directly to rising technology costs.

 Online commerce

 Despite high expectations for online retail sales, individual item and small quantity handling and transportation costs may offset the savings of not having to maintain bricks and mortar stores.
 Online retail sales has proven successful in specialty items, collectibles and higher priced goods.
 Some airline and hotel retailers and aggregators have also witnessed great success.

 Online commerce has been extremely successful in banking, airline, hotel, and rental car reservations, to name a few.